rowanc1/phd-thesis/content/dedication.md

 > processes -- a hierarchy whose foundation extends down into natural processes
 > below the depth of our comprehension.
 If there is any one thing upon which this
 > 'intelligence depends' it would seem to be organization.

-~Douglas C. Engelbart (1962)
+>
-Augmenting human intellect: a conceptual framework
+> - Douglas C. Engelbart (1962), Augmenting human intellect: a conceptual framework